shawpig/HFCSM-Text/README.md

 ## Acknowledgements

-We sincerely thank the authors of [TextBPN++](https://github.com/GXYM/TextBPN-Plus-Plus) for their excellent work and open-source contribution.
-Their codebase provides an important foundation for this project.
+We sincerely thank the authors of [TextBPN++](https://github.com/GXYM/TextBPN-Plus-Plus) and [HS-FPN](https://github.com/ShiZican/HS-FPN) for their excellent work and open-source contributions.
+Their codebases provide important foundations and inspirations for this project.